 If you want your child to be a leader with a chance to do something valuable, to leave a legacy of honor, to change society, to alleviate suffering, help the oppressed, stand up against injustice and be a credit to you, then formal schooling is the first thing you should save him/her from.

 Our education system doesn’t need change.
 It needs a decent burial.
 Then we need to put in place a system which is focused on developing the natural talents of the child, enabling him/her to leverage them to their greatest benefit and then help them to apply the learning.
-If you tweak a railway engine it will still not fly.
-If you want flight there’s nothing in the design of a railway engine that you can learn from.
-You need to forget railway engine and learn how to design something that’s the opposite of a railway engine.
+No matter how much you tweak a railway engine it will never fly.
+If you want flight, there’s nothing in the design of a railway engine that you can learn from.
+You need to forget railway engines and learn how to design something that’s the opposite of a railway engine.
 And that’s our problem…we’re trying to create a flying school using engine drivers.
-It’s not about fancy infrastructure and air conditioned classrooms but about opening minds, re-learning how to teach, writing new books and encouraging questioning, tangential thinking and unbridled imagination.
+It’s not about fancy infrastructure and air-conditioned classrooms but about opening minds, re-learning how to teach, writing new books and encouraging questioning, tangential thinking and unbridled imagination.

 As a friend of mine who is a teacher put it, ‘We are churning out robots who can neither think for themselves, nor do we equip them to deal with life’s challenges, which is why there is such a high percentage of emotional and physical burn-out at an age when they should be at their creative peak!’